Alarms & events

 1. Click Alarms in the left-hand menu panel.

-2. Click Alarm overrides to display options.
+2. Click the Alarm overrides tab to display options.
 The following page displays.

 3. Click the Current severity for the specific alarm to display options.
 A list of severity options displays.